Welcome

 Young people are our present and future, their voices matter and must be heard.
 Honouring the plea to “not speak about them without them”, it gives me great pleasure to hand over to our youth delegates, Sahra and Dania, for the remainder of Germany’s allotted speaking time.
 The floor is yours!

-To whom did you make these promises?
-To us.
-To young people filled with hope for a better future.
-Who are these young people when talking about Germany?
+But to whom did you make these promises?
+To us. – And who are we when talking about Germany?

-It's Elias who worries about affording school trips.
+It's Zeynep who worries about affording school trips.

-It is Jonathan, who regularly protests for the unconditional respect of international law.
+It is Jonathan, who protests for the unconditional respect of international law especially in Gaza.

-Or it is Maryam, who has to watch how her family in Afghanistan is cut off from the most basic human rights.
+It is Maryam, who has to watch her family in Afghanistan being cut off from the most basic human rights.

-However, trust has been broken, and there were decision made about us without us.
-But exclusion is not only a gap, its a risk multiplier.
+Yet, too often decisions are made about us without us.
+But exclusion is not only a gap, it's a risk multiplier.
 A risk to lose hope.

 And without hope, we lose the courage for real change.